lucabeber/effort_controller/joint_impedance_controller/README.md

-# Catesian Impedance Controller
+# Joint Impedance Controller

-This controller implements a catesian impedance controller which take a desired pose and a desired force in the cartesian frame.
+This controller implements a joint impedance controller which take a desired pose and a desired force in the cartesian frame.
+It uses inverse kinematics to calculate the desired joint positions and then it calculates the desired torques to apply to the joints.

 ## Example Configuration
 Below is an example `controller_manager.yaml` for a controller specific configuration.